bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 block chain in a serialized byte format, called [raw format][]{:#term-raw-format}{:.term}.
 Bitcoin Core and many other tools print and accept raw transactions encoded as hex.

-A sample raw transaction is the first non-coinbase transaction, made in [block 170][block170].
+A sample raw transaction is the first non-generation transaction, made in [block 170][block170].
 To get the transaction, use the `getrawtransaction` RPC with that transaction's txid (provided below):